rpgreview/papersandpaychecks/pnp.md

 by Lev Lafayette

-Playtesters and Reviewers: Andrew Daborn, Michael Cole, Rodney Brown, Simon Stainsby, Adrian Smith
+Playtesters and Reviewers: Andrew Daborn, Michael Cole, Rodney Brown, Simon Stainsby, Adrian Smith, Jay Patterson

 Published by the RPG Review Cooperative, Inc. (incorporated in the State of Victoria, Australia, A0094301K), 2017